flashbots/mev-research/FRPs/FRP-quantifying-ux.md

   - Overcollateralized lending (deposit, withdraw, borrow, repay, liquidate).
   - Any type of "one-time opportunity" such as an NFT mint.

-- Derive formulas for elementary properties (yield, risk, higher moments, range) of utility distributions of these models.
+- Derive formulas for elementary properties (moments, range) of utility distributions of these models.

 - Evaluate models in the context of: